What is an unsecured loan?

 Knowing you have the means to meet your financial obligations, including the loan payments, lowers the lender’s risk.
-The lender may ask to see proof of a stable, sufficient income, such as a current pay stub.
+The lender may ask to see proof of stable, sufficient income, such as a current pay stub.

 Your debt-to-income ratio

-Lenders use this number to measure your ability to repay a loan.
-To get this number, add together all your monthly debt payments and divide by your gross monthly income.
-For example, if you have $500 worth of existing debt payments and $2,000 of income each month, then your DTI is $500 / $2,000 = 0.25 or 25 percent.
+To calculate your debt-to-income ratio (DTI), add all your monthly debt payments and divide that total by your gross monthly income.
+For example, if you have $500 worth of existing debt payments and $2,000 in gross income each month, then your DTI is $500 / $2,000 = 0.25 or 25 percent.

 Although unsecured loans don’t require collateral, the lender may want to know that you have savings.
 They know you’re less likely to miss loan payments when you’re prepared to cover financial emergencies.